If you have to pick one herb for your garden, choose lavender.

 4. Make lavender infused sugar to give as a gift with your own specialty herbal tea blend.
 Organic Gardening has a fabulous tutorial for infused sugars.

 5. Lavender wands – these sell for big bucks in specialty stores!

-2) Tie ribbon around the stalks and under the flower bundle to secure and
+b) Tie ribbon around the stalks and under the flower bundle to secure.

 Want more?
 See also 50 Ways to Use Your Lavender Harvest from Naturopathic by Nature.
 Share your favorite way to use your lavender harvest in the comments section below.

 There are affiliate links in this post.
 Thanks for supporting PreparednessMama in this way.